jjc385/autograder-demo/readme.md

-* This type of enhancement was explicitly [suggested][gs-docs-pull-from-git] in the Gradescope's autograder docs.
+* This type of enhancement was explicitly [suggested][gs-docs-pull-from-git] in the Gradescope's autograder docs, and my code is partially based on their
+  [example code][gs-gh-pull-from-git-ex].
 * The update process is performed not only just before the autograder is run on a student's submission, but also just after